emilyberlinghoff/CS3388/Homework 6/README.md

 # **When rendering translucent (semi-transparent) objects, why must you render objects further away from the camera before objects closer to the camera?**

-When rendering translucent (semi-transparent) obnjects, you must render objects further away from the camera before objects closer to the camera for a few reasons:
+When rendering translucent (semi-transparent) objects, you must render objects further away from the camera before objects closer to the camera for a few reasons:

 1. **Blending in OpenGL is non-commutative**
     - The blending funciton used (`GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA`) deteriens the final colour by blending the new fragment colouir with the existing colour in the framebuffer.